 Michael's work resonates as a clear-clear, strident movement that is bold, daring, honest, funny, politically insightful and inspiring . . .
 It is right in time.” - Dr. Althea Prince - author, educator

-Michael St. George is one of the most important and unique dub performance artists to have emerged from Jamaica.
-With his dramatic power and vocal skills, St. George, is consistently pushing the boundaries of songs and poetry, utilising the roots reggae cadence, world beats and jazz influences to connect with audiences of diverse age and culture.
+One of the most important and unique performance artists to have emerged from Jamaica.
+A poet/singer/songwriter with dramatic power and vocal skills, St. George, is consistently pushing the boundaries of songs and poetry, utilising roots reggae cadence, world beats and jazz influences to connect with audiences of diverse age and culture.

 Michael's use of reggae music, fused with a uniquely oral poetic style, has made him a true international artist . . .
 He is a member of the family of poets taking the oral tradition to new heights.” - Benjamin Zephaniah - poet, playwright, author